InstitutionalGrammar/IG-Book/resources.md

 ### Additional Resources (Software, Videos, etc.)

-[IG Parser](ig-parser.md) -- The IG Parser is a software tool to support the encoding of institutional statements, in order to provide different outputs for further processing.
-This currently includes
+[IG Parser](ig-parser.md) -- The IG Parser is a software tool to support the encoding of institutional statements, in order to provide different types of output for further processing.
+These currently include
  * tabular output that can be processed in Excel, Google Sheets, etc.
  * visual output that offers an interactive visualization of coded statements as a tree structure, following the style used in the book.